 A diode is a two-terminal electronic component that conducts current primarily in one direction (asymmetric conductance); it has low (ideally zero) resistance in one direction, and high (ideally infinite) resistance in the other.
 A diode vacuum tube or thermionic diode is a vacuum tube with two electrodes, a heated cathode and a plate, in which electrons can flow in only one direction, from cathode to plate.
 A semiconductor diode, the most commonly used type today, is a crystalline piece of semiconductor material with a p–n junction connected to two electrical terminals.
 Semiconductor diodes were the first semiconductor electronic devices.
 The discovery of asymmetric electrical conduction across the contact between a crystalline mineral and a metal was made by German physicist Ferdinand Braun in 1874.
 Today, most diodes are made of silicon, but other semiconducting materials such as gallium arsenide and germanium are also used.

-invented by MITS
+invented by Alastair Pilkington

-invented by CERN
+invented by IBM

 Suggest an invention you think it should be here